December 13, 2020

 I'll apply several coats of mineral oil to the piece, let it soak in, and then reapply until it won't soak in anymore.
 Period.
 I'm done.
 It's ready to ship or hand off to the customer.

 Now, onto the finish I use for decorative pieces.
 I've experimented over the years, probably like you, with various types of finish on decorative pieces.
 I decided, after several of these efforts failed, to find a good product and stick with it.
 Remember, keep it simple...and effective.

-I preach the mantra of slowing down, taking your time, but when it comes to applying my finish to decorative pieces, it doesn't take me long with the product I use -- Myland's Friction Polish.
-I can apply three coats to the interior and exterior of a piece in less than 20 minutes and know that I've got a finish that will last for years.
+I preach the mantra of slowing down, taking your time, but when it comes to applying my finish to decorative pieces, it doesn't take me long with the product I use -- Myland's Sanding Sealer (Cellulose) and Myland's Friction Polish.
+The cellulose sanding sealer helps seal the open pores of raw hardwood helping keep colors from running (Padauk is notorious for that!) and it's fast drying, like 30 seconds fast!
+I sand to 320, apply the sanding sealer, then sand 400 and 600, and I'm ready to move on to the friction polish.
+I can apply three coats of the friction polish to the interior and exterior of a piece in less than 20 minutes and know that I've got a finish that will last for years.
 How do I know this?
 I've got pieces around the house that I finished 15 years ago with Myland's and they look like they did the day I finished them.

 Lastly, I've come up with a product to send out with each food-safe piece I make.
 It's my own GB Bowlworks Wood Butter.
 It's a combination of mineral oil and organic beeswax with a hint of lemon.
 It's a paste that you apply occasionally to your salad bowl or cutting board that keeps your product looking good for years.